 - While eating lunch once a week with my daughter at her table with her classmates, in the very loud and kind of chaotic cafeteria full of 12 classes, I pondered why I don’t take her outside where it’s quiet, and Are other parents worried about this too?
 Where are they?

-As I was baking & decorating several batches of cupcakes for a PTA membership drive I couldn’t help but think why doesn’t every parent want to join PTA?
-Why does it need to be an effort to get parents to join a the largest child advocacy group in the world?
+- As I was baking and decorating several batches of cupcakes for a PTA membership drive I couldn’t help but think why doesn’t every parent want to join PTA?
+Why does it need to be an effort to get parents to join the largest child advocacy group in the world?

 Why You Should be Volunteering at School